Asset Class Opinions as of January 13, 2020

 Recent market turmoil failed to flip the style derby from Growth to Value.
 Often, a market turn will produce a change in leadership, but the difficulty today is that Value tends to be loaded up with Financials, Energy, and Cyclicals, whereas Growth sectors are still in favor.
 While we are intrigued by the valuations offered in cheaper segments of the market, their continued poor price action keeps us slightly underweight Value.
 Currently, we prefer Growth and High Quality.

 Large and Small Cap

 Market leadership is with large cap Growth stocks.
 We are amazed that 40% of the smallest companies (by market cap) are losing money in what is widely seen as a strong domestic economy.
 If our view on accommodative economic and monetary stimulus comes to pass, we will look to add small cap exposure as a pro-cyclical position.

 Growth and Quality have been consistent outperformers of late and we are overweight both.
 Investor concerns over slowing earnings growth make the number of companies that are growing, scarcer, and therefore more valuable.
 A falling discount rate also benefits the Growth style over Value.
 We believe it will take a significant shift in market sentiment to knock Growth off its perch.

 REITs: Negative and Positive

-Impressive price action has flattened recently, but REIT’s strong price charts lead to a #5 rank in our Group Selection sector scores.
-Valuations remain high, however, and interest rates continue to be a key macro driver.
+REITs have performed well and are considered one of the safe-haven yield plays.
+Valuations are high, however, and interest rates continue to be a key macro driver.
 We are not willing to chase REITs but would be interested if valuations pull back a bit.